Robby942/Revolution-Bot/README.md

 # Revolution-Bot
-Discord Bot for the New York Revolution of the Blockey Hockey League
+Discord Bot for the New York Revolution

 # Library
 JDA